kierancrown/nm-sizer/README.md

 ### Examples

-Scan for all node_modules in your Downloads directory and output results to your Desktop
+Scan for all node_modules in your downloads directory and output results to your desktop

 ```(bash)
 npx nm-sizer --dir ~/Downloads --output
 ```

-Scan for all node_modules in your Home Directory directory and output results to your Documents
+Scan for all node_modules in your home directory and output results to your documents

 ```(bash)
 npx nm-sizer --output ~/Documents